 Amongst these orchestras, were those of Juan D’Arienzo, called the ‘Rey del compás’ or ‘King of the beat’, Francisco Canaro, and Aníbal Troilo.
 The orchestras of Osvaldo Pugliese and Carlos di Sarli kick started their careers in the Golden Age and continued afterwards.
 Di Sarli had a lush, grandiose sound, and emphasized strings and piano over the bandoneon.
 Over time, Pugliese developed a complex, rich, and sometimes discordant sound.
 Music in the later part of the Golden Age was played for an audience and not intended for dancing.

-Translated to the ‘old guard’, this refers to the type of orchestras popular in the late 1800′s to the early 1920′s, before the Golden Age of Tango.
+Translated to the ‘old guard’, this refers to the type of orchestras popular in the late 1800’s to the early 1920’s, before the Golden Age of Tango.
 These orchestras were small compositions using portable instruments, usually flute, guitar and violin trios.
 The bandoneon was introduced at the end of the 19th century.
-The Guardia Vieja is for me, a very intimate music that invites intimate dancing.
-The Trio Ciriaco Ortiz is one of my favourite orchestras from this era.
+The Trio Ciriaco Ortiz is one of our favourite orchestras from this era.